 - 1. The Land Appraisal Committee selects appraisers from a nationwide professional license registry (2,419 appraisers selected in 2016). - 2.
 The Committee then sorts appraisers into regional subcommittees, resulting in two or three subcommittees per prefecture (196 total in 2016). - 3.
 Regional subcommittees meet, review the list of land plots surveyed in the previous year, and determine which plots continue to meet selection criteria based on representativeness within a land use category and geographic area. - 4.
-Two appraisers are assigned to each plot deemed to meet the selection criteria and report their evaluation in price per $m^2$ terms as of January 1st of the survey release year.
+Two appraisers are assigned to each plot deemed to meet the selection criteria and report their evaluation in price per m^2 terms as of January 1st of the survey release year.
 The appraisers also record characteristics relevant to their assessment about the land itself (e.g. the shape of the plot), the location of the land (e.g. the address), and the building or structure on top of the land (e.g. number of above-ground floors).
-Appraisers are instructed to take existing buildings into account to the extent that these structures indicate the optimal usage of the property.
+Appraisers are instructed to take existing buildings into account to the extent that these structures indicate the optimal usage of the property.13 - 5.
+The appraisers submit their reports to the national Land Appraisal Committee, which reconciles the two evaluations for each land plot and announces land values for each surveyed plot in late March of the release year.